 FINALLY

-Even though lemons are regularly used to season chicken, dogs shouldn’t consume them.
+Even though lemons are popularly known and are regularly used to season chicken, dogs shouldn’t consume them.
 But if you can cook chicken without adding lemon juice, pepper, or other spices, and serve it with grains and vegetables like carrots, sweet potatoes, peas, brown rice, and carrots, it can be safe for dogs.